Code-Institute-Submissions/Pyleks-milestone4/README.md

 4. Once you do this you will get a new variable in Heroku Config Var <strong>DATABASE_URL </strong>
 5. There is no need to do anything with this URL, it is just required for the Heroku database to work.

+<strong> DEBUG </strong>
+If you want to go from production environment to developer.
+DEBUG = 1
+If you want to stay in production environment.
+DEBUG = 0.
+Please note this will also initalize the email service that is only used in production.

+<strong> Getting email to work easly.</strong>